ocpu/question-deno/Readme.md

 # Question

 This is a module that can handle CLI questions/inquiries that can be resolved in a CLI.
 This module requires the use of `--unstable` flag since the raw reader API is not finalized yet.
-Test the different question types: `deno run --unstable https://raw.githubusercontent.com/ocpu/question-deno/master/test.ts`

 ```typescript
 import question from 'https://raw.githubusercontent.com/ocpu/question-deno/master/mod.ts'